VIDY Price Tops $0.0022 on Major Exchanges (VIDY)

-VIDY (CURRENCY:VIDY) traded down 0.7% against the US dollar during the 24 hour period ending at 22:00 PM ET on August 29th.
-One VIDY coin can now be bought for approximately $0.0022 or 0.00000005 BTC on popular cryptocurrency exchanges.
-In the last week, VIDY has traded down 8.4% against the US dollar.
-VIDY has a market cap of $21.88 million and approximately $2.12 million worth of VIDY was traded on exchanges in the last 24 hours.
+VIDY (CURRENCY:VIDY) traded up 3.7% against the US dollar during the 24 hour period ending at 20:00 PM ET on September 5th.
+One VIDY coin can now be bought for approximately $0.0022 or 0.00000004 BTC on popular cryptocurrency exchanges.
+In the last week, VIDY has traded down 1.4% against the US dollar.
+VIDY has a market cap of $22.23 million and approximately $2.11 million worth of VIDY was traded on exchanges in the last 24 hours.

 Here is how similar cryptocurrencies have performed in the last 24 hours: